jackpurrin/pet/README.md

 ## to-do list

-- [ ] get basic graphics working in pygame
+- [ ] get basic graphics working in arcade!
 - [ ] make a "cost of care system"
     - this means:
     - food and supply costs